MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G81 F500 R-5 Z-10 X10 Y10
 ```

-Run a full-depth drilling cycle with _NO_ retraction. **WARNING**: - unless you are drilling very shallow holes, use a drilling cycle with retraction.
+Run a full-depth drilling cycle with _NO_ retraction. **WARNING**: - unless drilling very shallow holes, use a drilling cycle with retraction.

-The cycle will first move to the `R` height at the current location, then to the `X` and `Y` location if given.
+The cycle will move to the `R` height at the current location, then to the `XY` location if given.

 It will then move downwards towards `Z` at the given feed rate (or the previously used rate), reaching the `Z` location in one move.
 It will then retract to the `R` height and return.